DWTechs/efficient-git/content/intro.md

 It makes it easier to track changes to files in a project.
 You can determine exactly what changed, who changed it, and why.

-**It is mandatory for coordinating work among multiple people on a project**, and for tracking progress over time by saving “checkpoints”.

-The core function of git is to save checkpoints (revisions) and share them with other people.
+**The core function of git is to save checkpoints (revisions)** and share them with other people.
 Everything revolves around this concept.
 If you’ve ever created a checkpoint to something, you’ll be able to get back to it later as long as your .git folder is intact.

-So everything in git can be thought of as a checkpoint.
+**So everything in git can be thought of as a checkpoint**.
 Here’s a list of the types of checkpoint :

 ```
 HEAD